brow51wss/chartbuddies_v2/SETUP_INSTRUCTIONS.md

 ## Database Setup

-1. **Run the database migrations in Supabase SQL Editor:**
+1. **Run the database migrations in Supabase SQL Editor (in order):**

-   First, run `supabase-migrations/001_create_admissions_table.sql` (if not already done)
+   - `supabase-migrations/001_create_admissions_table.sql` (if not already done)

-   Then, run `supabase-migrations/002_complete_schema.sql` which contains:
+   - `supabase-migrations/002_complete_schema.sql` which contains:
      - Complete database schema for hospitals, users, patients, MAR forms
      - Row Level Security (RLS) policies
      - Triggers for auto-updating timestamps
      - Function to auto-create user profiles on signup

+   - `supabase-migrations/011_add_mar_tracking_fields.sql` which adds:
+     - Blood pressure tracking fields (systolic, diastolic) to vital signs
+     - Bowel movement tracking field
+     - Custom instructions field for vital signs (e.g., "BP (sprinkle salt on food if BP low <80/60)")

 2. **Environment Variables:**
    Make sure you have these in your `.env.local`: